PacketAnglers/atd-avd-l2ls/README.md

 # Deploy L2LS using AVD and CVP
 This PoC will allow you to use Arista's AVD automation framework to deploy a single datacenter, layer 2 leaf spine fabric with MLAG and vARP.
 Additionally, it incorporates CVP into the CI/CD pipeline for configuration change management and auditing.
 The PoC will have you modifying configuration files and implementing the changes yourself using AVD.
+This PoC is currently setup to work off AVD 3.8.0.
+Work is in progress to update everything to support AVD 4.0.

 ## Datacenter Fabric Topology
 Below is a network diagram of the portion of the dual datacenter topology you will be working with.
 This will include the spines, leafs, and hosts, but not the Brdr and Core leafs.